khalid-el-masnaoui/Nginx-Notes/BENCHMARKING-PROFILING.md

 For **K6** , you can have a nice graphs and dashboards of the generated results with _Prometheus , InfluxDB, Grafana..._

 **Gnuplot** is a command-line driven interactive function plotting utility can be used to handle both curves (2 dimensions) and surfaces (3 dimensions).

+# Profiling

+Profiling is a form of dynamic program analysis that measures, for example, the space (memory) or time complexity of a program, the usage of particular instructions, or the frequency and duration of function calls.
+Most commonly, profiling information serves to aid program optimization, and more specifically, performance engineering.

+**Note**:  Check my repository *_Logging, Monitoring and Alerting_*